BeamCtrl/Airiana/README.md

 Watch: "./watch" outputs the running parameters to terminal.

-Grapher: "sudo ./grapher.py #number of days#" will generate a new graph with an arbitrary number of days to be plotted. use "humidity" as an added argument if you also want the humidity graph added to the *.png
+Grapher: "./grapher.py #number of days#" will generate a new graph with an arbitrary number of days to be plotted. use "hasRH" as an added argument if you also want the humidity graph added to the *.png

 A runnning log file is availble in ./RAM/err.